Erfaan-Rostami/Mathematical-Foundations-of-Data-Science/README.md

 &#10039; <a href="http://www.dataminingbook.info/pmwiki.php/Main/BookResources">Data Mining and Analysis: Fundamental Concepts and Algorithms</a> by Mohammed J. Zaki and Wagner Meira Jr.

 &#10039; <a href="https://mml-book.github.io/">Mathematics for Machine Learning</a> by M.P.
 Deisenroth, A. A. Faisal, and C.S.
 Ong.

+&#10039; <a href="https://www.cs.cornell.edu/jeh/book.pdf">Foundations of Data Science</a> by A. Blum, J. Hopcroft, and R. Kannan.